-- 18. APESB develops and issues in the public interest, professional and ethical pronouncements that apply to Members of the Professional Bodies and comprise: - the Code of Ethics for Professional Accountants (including Independence Standards); - Professional Standards; and - guidance notes. - 19.
-All Members are required to comply with the Code and relevant Professional Standards, and to be familiar with guidance notes, when performing Professional Activities. - 20.
+- 18. APESB develops and issues in the public interest, professional and ethical pronouncements that apply to Members of the Professional Bodies and comprise: - APES 110 Code of Ethics for Professional Accountants (including Independence Standards); - professional standards; and - guidance notes. - 19.
+All Members are required to comply with the Code and relevant Professional Standards, and to be familiar with guidance notes, when providing Professional Activities. - 20.
 The structure of APESB pronouncements and the pronouncements issued to date are contained in Appendices 2 and 3 to this Guide.